Table of Contents

 Every single time your firm doesn't show up on Google for keywords like "lawyer near me", you're actively burning a hole in your bottom line.

-1. Picture Your Ideal Client (and Write It Down)
+1. Picture Your Ideal Customer Profile (and Write It Down)

 If "everyone" is your client, no one is your client.